 Continuing Student Registration

 Continuing Student Registration is the period in which all currently enrolled students are required to register.
 A brochure is mailed to currently enrolled students each semester outlining the registration schedule and containing important information regarding advising.
 A deferred tuition payment plan is available for most students who register during this period.
 See Tuition and Fees and Directory of Classes.

 New students and re-entering students should register during this period which immediately follows Continuing Student Registration.
 During this period some tuition installment plans remain in effect.

-Continuing matriculated students (graduates and undergraduates) who delay their registration for the next semester will be assessed a late fee of $30.00.
-These charges are usually applied in late December for spring registration and late July for fall registration.
+Continuing matriculated students (graduates and undergraduates) who delay their registration for the next semester will be assessed a late fee.
+These charges are usually applied in late December for spring registration and August 1 for fall registration.
 Consult each semester's Directory of Classes for specific dates.

 Special Registration Assistance

 Continuing Education Students

 Preadmission counseling, academic advising, registration, and other support services are provided for nonmatriculated day and evening students.
 Information is available in the Directory of Classes.
 Also see Continuing Education.

 Veterans -- Veterans may enroll as full-time or part-time students; however, benefits are based on enrollment status.
 The Veterans Coordinator in the Office of the Registrar is available to answer questions concerning V.A. benefits at (215) 204-7358.
 Financial aid counseling services for veterans are provided by the Veterans Affairs office.
 Call (215) 204-7690 for specific information.